syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.class.methods `Array`
 {:#members:nodes-class.methods}

-Sets the methods of the class shape.
+Defines the collection of methods of a Class.

 #### Default Value: